 Introduction:

-Due to the rapid growth in the population of The Gambia in recent
+to the rapid growth in the population of The Gambia in recent

-years, demand for energy has far outstripped the ability of the State
+years, demand for energy has far outstripped the ability of the

-owned utility to supply the country.
-The gross energy consumption of the Gambia in 1998 was just over 308,000 tones
+State owned utility to supply the country.
+The gross energy consumption

-of oil equivalent TOE which represents 0.28 TOE on a per capita basis.
+TOE which represents 0.28 TOE on a per capita basis.

-The net energy demand for the Gambia in 1998 was estimated at 287,100
+The net energy demand for the Gambia in 1998 was estimated at

-TOE, which is supplied from firewood (225,500 TOE), petroleum products
+287,100 TOE, which is supplied from firewood (225,500 TOE), petroleum

-(61,600 TOE) and electricity (6,300 TOE)2.
-The two biggest energy
+products (61,600 TOE) and electricity (6,300 TOE)2.
+The two biggest

-consumers are households and the transport sector.
+energy consumers are households and the transport sector.

-The major energy resources in Gambia are firewood, electricity, petroleum imports, Liquefied Petroleum Gas (LPG).
-The
+The major energy resources in Gambia are firewood, electricity,

-and seeks to collaborate with interested companies, individuals,
+to collaborate with interested companies, individuals, development

-renewable energy through R & D.
+energy through R & D.

 Liquid Petroleum Gas:

-period, 1996 to 1999, while the estimate for year 2,000 was approximately
+for the period, 1996 to 1999, while the estimate for year 2,000

-by the hotel industry.
+consumption by the hotel industry.

 Electricity:

-all levels.
+levels.
 Generating capacity is substantially below demand, the

 distribution system, while adequate for existing generating levels

-will need investment and particularly with the development of industry
+will need investment and particularly with the development of

 Fuel-Wood: